christo-auer/cljs-msgpack-lite/README.md

 ## Clojure(Script) Types

-For encoding and decoding ClojureScript types unknown to js (e.g., keywords), the codec created by `cljs-msgpack-lite.clj-codec/create-clj-codec` can be used.
+For encoding and decoding ClojureScript types unknown to JS (e.g., keywords), the codec created by `cljs-msgpack-lite.clj-codec/create-clj-codec` can be used.
 A codec is passed to `encode` and `decode` via the `:codec` option:
 ```clojure